Kobe Bryant is the 3rd highest-scoring professional basketball player of all time.

 But when your behavior varies, so do your results.
 This means having:

 - Ups and downs in your energy levels

 To create consistent results (better moods, focus, and energy levels) all it takes is a consistent approach!

 Daily Bookends: The Not-so-Secret Secret to Consistent Great Days

 My favorite way to think of these preparation rituals is as Daily Bookends.

-Your days are like that set of books.
-You will never be able to predict what happens during the course of given day.
+The contents of your days are like a set of books.
+You can never predict what will happen during the course of a day.
 Some days will have you toppling left, and other days you’ll topple right.

-You’d find yourself better supported to show up at your best each and every day.
+But what if you created your own set of “bookends”?
+You may just find yourself better supported to show up at your best every day.

 Key Elements of Effective Bookends